evolvingstuff/vdw2/content/posts/fracture-risk-reduced-somewhat-by-800-iu-of-vitamin-d-and-calcium-meta-analysis.md

 * [800 IU of vitamin D does not prevent falls (nope, need at least 2,000) - March 2015](/posts/800-iu-of-vitamin-d-does-not-prevent-falls-nope-need-at-least-2000)

-* <a href="/posts/17-reasons-why-are-doctors-reluctant-to-accept-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 17 reasons why are doctors reluctant to accept vitamin D">17 reasons why are doctors reluctant to accept vitamin D</a>  has the following quote from Upton Sinclair
+* [17 reasons why are doctors reluctant to accept vitamin D](/posts/17-reasons-why-are-doctors-reluctant-to-accept-vitamin-d)  has the following quote from Upton Sinclair

 >  **"It is difficult to get a man to understand something
 &nbsp; &nbsp; &nbsp; when his salary is dependent upon his not understanding it”**